 First, avoid multi-tasking and close programs when you are finished with them.
 But, you can also find out what programs are causing the most problems.

 Inside Activity Monitor, click CPU, then % CPU to order the programs by how much RAM they are using.
 Once you see what programs are taking up the most RAM, you can find the best solution.
 Often, trying an alternative program helps.

 One of the ways I sped up my MacBook, for example, was by swapping out Firefox with Safari.
 Third-party web browsers are a common cause of MacBook slowdowns — and an easy fix.

 If multi-tasking is a must and you can’t part with your most intense programs, you could take your MacBook in and upgrade the RAM, though that’s certainly a more expensive solution.

 One of the biggest ways I sped up my MacBook Pro was by upgrading the operating system.
-The “check for updates” feature said there weren’t any updates available, but Apple actually offers the latest OS update for free, provided your MacBook isn't more than ten years old.
+The “check for updates” feature said there weren’t any updates available, but Apple actually offers the latest OS update for free.

 The MacBook Pro is an excellent computer, but without some maintenance, it will start to run a bit slow.
-I sped up my MacBook Pro by decluttering, choosing programs that use less RAM and updating the operating system — but you should also check for malware as well.
+I fixed my slow MacBook Pro by decluttering, choosing programs that use less RAM and updating the operating system — but you should also check for malware as well.

 Hillary is a freelance technology writer and wedding photographer based in Michigan.
 She worked as a photojournalist for several years and then started her own business.
 While her favorite tech brands are Apple and Nikon, she enjoys exploring all but the most frustrating new devices.